Energy Systems Electrical Engineering Technology

 - Design, troubleshoot, and document circuits for complex motor controls and associated devices.

-- Describe components of electrical power transmission and distribution systems.
+- Exhibit fundamental knowledge of electrical power generation, transmission, and distribution systems.

-- Design and troubleshoot Programmable Logic Controllers (PLC) / Programmable Automatic Controllers (PAC) programs and associated Human Machine Interfaces (HMI) for industrial processes.
+- Design, build, and troubleshoot control systems consisting of Programmable Logic Controllers (PLC) / Programmable Automatic Controllers (PAC) and associated Human Machine Interfaces (HMI’s).

 - Utilize the fundamentals of networks and digital communications to troubleshoot and maintain distributed plant automation and Supervisory Control and Data Acquisition (SCADA) systems.